MB557/Leetcode-Solutions/README.md

 My Leetcode profile: [MB557](https://leetcode.com/mb557x/) <br>
 Language Used: ```Python 3```

 The markdown files contain the problem statement, link to the problem and the solution.
-Some problems even contain intuitions/thought processes and visualizations.
+Some problems even contain intuitions and visualizations.

 If these solutions were helpful, please leave a :star2: